 We interpreted this information as 70% to 80% of all incoming B6 is programmed by our body to be put into the muscles.
 Muscle storage is not a reservoir to be used by the body during times of B6 deficiency.
 The muscle storage is used as a reservoir for the excess needed during exercise.
 Finally, once that muscle storage is full we are not adding more B6 to the muscles.
 Since human muscle storage is only about 200 mg, it doesn’t take much to fill it up.

 Coburn, et al, again in their 2015 summary of the research points out that most studies of vitamin B6 metabolism involve growing rats.
 Growing rats that have growing muscles which have more room for incoming B6 to be stored.
 He questions the amounts of B6 needed for animals maintaining constant body weight.
 In his 1991 study, he states, “that for normal human adults maintaining constant weight and subject to minimal metabolic stress, the minimum daily vitamin B6 requirement maybe 0.02 – 0.04 nmol/g body weight” (which is about .23 to .43 mg for a 150-pound person).
 He also states, “further studies will be needed to confirm in greater detail whether such intakes can support normal metabolism, particularly of the nervous system, and can maintain long-term health”.
-Coburn is suggesting that even RDA B6 is too much for an adult that isn’t growing muscles through extensive exercise.
+Coburn is suggesting that even RDA B6 is too much for an adult that isn’t growing muscles through exercise.

 If 70% to 80% of incoming B6 is supposed to go to muscles and muscle storage is full then where does extra incoming B6 go?
 Conventional wisdom states that it goes into the bloodstream to be urinated out.
 What happens when you are dehydrated?
 When dehydrated we know the body conserves water and decreases urine output.
 At the beginning of the group, we found a case study about a yoga instructor that got toxic after a bout of diarrhea (a dehydrating event).

-We realized the neurotoxin stays in the body after blood work has gone back to normal.
-It was Stephen Coburn’s 2015 publication that gave us some answers.
-Coburn states that B6 is stored extensively in cells other than muscle cells.
+If you are not putting B6 into muscles storage and you are not urinating it out, then where is it going?
+Our high B6 blood work shows that B6 is staying in the blood.
+BUT!!!
+We also know from Coburn’s work that B6 is stored extensively in other cells of the body.
 His review of the research then shows B6 being stored in the nervous system of different animals.
 Based on research we realized we have a known neurotoxin being stored extensively in our nerve cells.

 These authors who subjected themselves to the excess B6 in this study have the best first-hand knowledge of B6 toxicity.
 They realize that it’s not the excess B6 in the blood that is creating the symptoms, but instead the B6 that has been stored in the nerves.
 In their continued discussion in this paper, they summarize that the lower dose (1 gram) subjects had predominately small fiber dysfunction.
 They suggest that in previous research on human subjects the small fiber dysfunction was ignored.

 In summary, we get toxic on small amounts of vitamin B6 due to full B6 muscle storage combined with a dehydrating event.
 The dehydration does not allow a normal release of vitamin B6 in our urine.
 It instead gets pushed into nerve cells which causes nerve damage.
+We also know that B6 toxicity on lower doses of the vitamin causes Small Fiber Neuropathy.
+Finally, there are two phases towards the path of healing: Recoil and Rebound.

 Any unlinked research can be found in our Index of Sources.